 In most cases, the 4 years is counted from the date building regulations sign off was granted for the previous extension by the local authority.

-So if your loft conversion was fully signed off on 31st March 2018 for example, the countdown would start from this completion date - meaning another extension or conservatory application before 1st April 2022 could be restricted by the 4 year rule.
+So if your office loft conversion was fully signed off on 31st March 2018 for example, the countdown would start from this completion date - meaning another extension or conservatory application before 1st April 2022 could be restricted by the 4 year rule.

 Proof of building regulation sign off completion and dates should be available from either your local council building control department or approved inspector.